macius702/Gielda-dyzurowa/README.md

 languages
 gui changes on notification
-Doctors should be able to publish their unavailabilities as well Button logic dependent automatically on status Formatter fix passsword in open text (OAuth2 ?2) malignant doctor can occupy all slots, and assign to all duties
+Doctors should be able to publish their unavailabilities as well DONE Button logic dependent automatically on status Formatter fix passsword in open text (OAuth2 ?2) malignant doctor can occupy all slots, and assign to all duties